vikhyat187/System-design-notes/LLDQuestions/ParkingLot.md

   - vehicle no

 - Parking spot
-  - spot type
+  - spot type (enum = electric vehicle, SUV, hatchback, Bus...)
   - spot id
-  - isFree
+  - isFree (boolean)
-  - price
+  - price (float)

 - Ticket
-  - vehicle Id
+  - vehicle Id (uuid)
-  - entry time
+  - entry time (epoch)
-  - price
+  - price (float)
-  - parking spot id
+  - parking spot id (uuid)

 - entry gate
   - find parking space (how better it can be made ) ***
-  - update parking space
+  - update parking space (make `isFree` to false)
-  - generateticket
+  - generateticket (use the document service that generates the ticket)

 - exit gate
   - parking charge
   - payment
   - freeparking spot

+Gate objects are created based on some condition so we can use the factory design pattern here mostly.

 - floors
   - No floors for now